kuiperzone/AvantGarde/README.md

 ## Features ##

-* Avant Garde is a standalone application rather than an extension for an IDE.
+* Avant Garde is a standalone application rather than an extension to an IDE.

 * It provides a read-only view of your Avalonia project, watching for file changes.